-I've stashed away a bottle of vitamin E capsules as part of my skincare collection for as long as I can remember, most likely in part because applying the gel from the vitamin was my mom's number one holistic antidote whenever I came home harboring collateral damage from the playground.
+I've stashed away a bottle of vitamin E capsules as part of my skincare collection for as long as I can remember, in part because applying the gel from the vitamin was my mom's number one holistic antidote whenever I came home harboring collateral damage from the playground.
 "To prevent scarring," she'd tell me.
 Because I never endured a scar from even the goriest slide ride gone awry, I've maintained the habit in all the years since.
-(Hey, if it ain't broke…)

 "Here is where science and cosmetics blur," Akridge explains.
 "Vitamin E has many benefits in the body.
 It helps cells function, it can help boost your immune system, and it is thought to help skin health from within.
 Many believe that by applying it to the skin it can have the same benefits, but while vitamin E capsules may help neutralize radicals when immediately applied, the other benefits I've mentioned might not necessarily apply when applied topically."

 Our suggestion?
-Experiment with both straight vitamin E gel from a capsule and an expertly formulated E-infused skincare pick (derm-approved options, below!) to see what works best for your skin concerns.
+Experiment with both straight vitamin E gel from a capsule and an expertly formulated E-infused skincare pick to see what works best for your skin concerns.

 That said, if you're going to apply the vitamin E directly to the skin on your face (versus a scar on another part of your body), Zeichner advises paying heed to your skin type.
-Since vitamin E is oil-soluble, it can be lusciously hydrating (a blessing during the doldrums of winter), but because it is a heavier oil, Zeichner only recommends the oil to his patients with dry skin.
-"If you have oily skin or are acne prone, I typically recommend avoiding the use of vitamin E since it may cause new or worsen existing breakouts," he warns.
+Since vitamin E is oil-soluble, it may be lusciously hydrating (a blessing during the doldrums of winter), but because it is a heavier oil, Zeichner only recommends the oil to his patients with dry skin.

 A cult favorite, this Byrdie HQ staple is also Akridge's number one recommendation when it comes to adding a pre-formulated, E-infused skincare pick to your routine.
 "It is one of the few products out there where the science truly supports the formula," he confirms.